 What’s Uptown in Austin and Pittsburgh!

-Next week, Sara Chapman will screen the six-minute cut of What’s Uptown at the annual Association of Moving Image Archivists conference in Pittsburgh as part of Archival Screening night.
+Next week, Sara Chapman will screen the five-minute cut of What’s Uptown at the annual Association of Moving Image Archivists conference in Pittsburgh as part of Archival Screening night.
 The event is dedicated to screening the most relevant film and video discoveries from the past year from archives around the world.

 Back in September, Dan Erdman screened the full version of What’s Uptown? along with a 90 minute “best of Media Burn” at the venerable Austin Film Society, founded in 1985 by Richard Linklater.
 Read more about the event here:http://do512.com/events/2016/9/19/history-of-television-best-of-the-media-burn-archive